Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 Draw Steel (2025, James Introcaso)

 If prior heroic systems were about managing attrition, Draw Steel is about managing accumulation.
-It represents the current state of the art in heroic design by moving away from the “per-day” resource drain of the last fifty years and replacing it with an engine that scales up in every conflict.
+It represents the current state of the art in heroic design by moving away from the “per-day” resource drain of the last fifty years and replacing it with a system that scales up in every conflict.

 The best prewritten adventure to start with is The Delian Tomb.